CBS Logo

 Why Immunophenotyping Matters in Drug Development

 Accurate monitoring of immune cell populations is vital for evaluating how new therapies interact with the immune system.
-Immunophenotyping provides actionable data on pharmacodynamics, safety, and efficacy—helping drug developers better understand treatment effects and guide clinical decision-making.
+Immunophenotyping provides actionable data on pharmacodynamics, safety, and efficacy, helping drug developers better understand treatment effects and guide clinical decision-making.

-Key Takeaways from the Case Study
+Key Takeaways

 • We successfully established a flow cytometric immunophenotyping method for T and NK subsets